johnschriner/presentations/metasploit_readings_and_presentation.md

   * show options (customize the attack) and set SRVPORT 80

   ANOTHER and BETTER EXAMPLE:
-  * use ZenMap to see software running and note network topography
-  * db_nmap_status, db_nmap -T4 -A -v metasploitableIP

   * show (gives lots of info)
   * show info (good place to start)
   * show payloads (shows all of the payloads available)